 The Company determines the appropriate classification of marketable securities at the time of purchase and reevaluates such designation at each balance sheet date.
 The Company has classified and accounted for the purchased marketable securities as available-for-sale.
 After considering the Company's capital preservation objectives, as well as its liquidity requirements, the Company may sell securities prior to their stated maturities.
 The Company carries its available-for-sale short-term investments at fair value.
 The Company reports the unrealized gains and losses, net of taxes, as a component of stockholders' equity, except for unrealized losses determined to be credit-related, which are recorded as other income (expense), net in the condensed consolidated statements of operations and comprehensive loss and reports an allowance for credit losses in short-term investments on the balance sheet, if any.
 The Company determines any realized gains or losses on the sale of short-term investments on a specific identification method and records such gains and losses as a component of other income (expense), net.
-Interest earned on cash, cash equivalents, and short-term investments is recorded in interest and other income, net in the accompanying condensed consolidated statements of operations and comprehensive loss and statements of operations and comprehensive loss and comprehensive loss and statements of operations and comprehensive loss and other income, net in the accompanying condensed consolidated statements of operations and comprehensive loss and was insignificant during the three months ended March 31, 2022 or 2021.
+Interest earned on cash, cash equivalents, and short-term investments is recorded in interest and other income, net in the accompanying condensed consolidated statements of operations and comprehensive loss and was insignificant during the three and nine months ended September 30, 2022 and 2021.